Sport in Sydney

 Sport is a significant aspect of the Sydney lifestyle.
 Activities range from the occasional international event, annual competitions, competitive leagues and individual recreational pursuits.
-Sydney is the home of Australia's biggest sports league, the National Rugby League, hosting 16 teams, and the base for a number of teams in national competitions including the Sydney Roosters, Canterbury Bulldogs and Penrith Panthers.
+Sydney is the home of Australia's biggest sports league, the National Rugby League, hosting 16 teams, and the base for a number of teams in national competitions including two Australian Football League and eight National Rugby League teams.

 The Sydney City Council caters for sporting activities with a range of facilities.
 Across the city there are multiple stadiums, many kilometres of dedicated bikeways, ovals and other sports venues.
 Stadium Australia and the Sydney Cricket Ground, are two of the largest venues in the city.

 Sports by Popularity

 Rugby League

 Rugby League is the most popular winter spectator sport in Sydney.
 The National Rugby League has eight teams based in the city as well as playing the NRL Grand Final in Sydney.
 The city was where the league was founded in 1908 as the New South Wales Rugby League, and the New South Wales rugby league team, which plays in the world's largest attended sporting competition, State of Origin, is based in Sydney.
 The average attendance ranges from 18,000 to 12,000 across the clubs in Sydney, whilst State of Origin and the Grand Final regularly attract 80,000 people.